 How many times have you found yourself commenting, in recent times, about the state of today’s world?
 How many times have you felt either angry, defeated, or both, about inequality, injustice or damage to our planet?
 I certainly have done a lot of grumbling, whilst feeling pretty powerless in the scheme of things.

 How can I stop the oceans filling with even more plastic?
 What can I do about the shameful rise in the numbers of children and families living in real poverty?
-Then there’s the increasing problem of homelessness, the gender pay gap, under-resourced mental health services and so much more…
+Then there’s the increasing problem of homelessness, systemic racism, the gender pay gap, under-resourced mental health services and so much more…

 My spare time and energy are both limited and I hate confrontation.
 So any sort of direct activism would send me running for the hills.
 I also don’t believe that countering wrong-doing or institutional incompetence with aggression and anger is the right – or an effective – way to respond.
 So what’s the alternative?